hashicorp/f5-terraform-consul-sd-webinar/brownfield-approach/README.md

 - Use F5 UI to verify, there is an additional backend server pool available now called `webapp-pool-consul` which has all NGINX service endpoints currently registered in Consul as members.
 - Use F5 UI to adjust the configuration of the virtual-server called `webapp` to use pool `webapp-pool-consul` as its default pool.
-- Scale up and down the NGINX Auto Scaling group again and verify, the pool `webapp-pool-consul` automatically adjutsts its members, based what on which instancres are registered within Consul.
+- Scale up and down the NGINX Auto Scaling group again and verify, the pool `webapp-pool-consul` automatically adjusts its members, based on which instances are registered within Consul.
 - Congratulations!
 You have just migrated an existing F5 deployment to leverage Consul to automatically scale up and down the backend server pools!

 # How to test?